 If you’re interested in buying some seafood, drive down the road to Comeau’s Seafood Ltd. You can purchase pickled herring in jars (bought for dad), smoked salmon (delish), lobster or seafood pate.
 The pates are superb.
 I haven’t tried my smoke salmon yet, but I’m sure it will be excellent, too.

-Have you experienced Nova Scotia seafood or visited Saulnierville, Nova Scotia?
+Have you experienced Nova Scotia seafood or eaten at La Cuisine Robicheau in Saulnierville?
 Let us know in the comments.

 You can browse the Travel Photo Thursday archives here.